 |7 (15%) did not receive any grants or scholarships.||$19,053||$33,833||$22,458|

 |40 (85%) split a total of $138,800 for an average of $3,470 each||$15,583||$30,363||$18,988|

 The above refers to grants and scholarships from the college and/or the state, federal or local governments.
 Other sources of grant aid such as private scholarships are not included.

 College Cost Estimator

-Use the College Cost Estimator to get an idea of how much money you may have to spend out of pocket to attend Calvary Bible College and Theological Seminary, and how many loans you may have to take on.
+Use the College Cost Estimator to get an idea of how much money you may have to spend out of pocket to attend Calvary, and how many loans you may have to take on.

 Select the factors that are true for you.

 I Plan to Live:

 This is what the college will likely charge you in this scenario.